Umidjan Astanow: Club career

 He began his career in the football club FC Merw.
-Since 2013, he has played for FC Balkan and won the AFC-President's Cup 2013 in Malaysia with them.
-In 2015, he moved to the FC Altyn Asyr.
+Since 2013, he has played for FC Balkan and won the AFC President's Cup 2013 in Malaysia with them.
+In 2015, he moved to FC Altyn Asyr.

-On 2019, Astanow joined FC Merw.
+In 2019, Astanow joined FC Merw.

 Umidjan Astanow joined Energetik FK in January 2020.
-After unsuccessful trials at Energetik FK Astanow signed contract with Nebitçi FT in August 2020.
+After unsuccessful trials at Energetik FK, Astanow signed a contract with Nebitçi FT in August 2020.

 International career

 He played for the Olympic team of Turkmenistan at the Asian Games 2010 in Guangzhou.
 Umidjan was also called up for the Olympic team of Turkmenistan that competed in the London 2012 Olympics.

-Astanow made his senior national team debut in 2012 AFC Challenge Cup.
-Last time played for senior team at 2017.
+Astanow made his senior national team debut in the 2012 AFC Challenge Cup.
+The last time he played for the senior team was in 2017.